George W. Jenkins: Georgia

-Jenkins was born in Warm Springs, Georgia, and his family owned a general store in the community of Harris City, Georgia, catering primarily to farmers.
+Jenkins was born in 1907 in Warm Springs, Georgia.
+His family owned a general store in the community of Harris City, Georgia, catering primarily to farmers.
+His father Jenkins, Sr., was a member of the first graduating class of Georgia Tech and taught there after retiring as a grocer.

 In the 1920s, the local cotton fields were decimated by the boll weevil, prompting Jenkins's father to move his business to Atlanta where people had money to buy groceries.
 Young Jenkins stayed behind to sell the remaining inventory and finish high school.
 In 1924, he also moved to Atlanta and enrolled at Georgia Tech, going to classes at night, and working days.
 Jenkins never returned to complete his academic education at Georgia Tech.
 Jenkins tried a series of jobs, including cab driver (he quit on the first day after getting stiffed for a fare), selling shoes (too slow), selling candy bars on consignment (nobody purchased them), and delivering grocery orders for his father's store.
 For reasons unknown, he never worked at his father's store to learn the business.
 He began as a clerk for Piggly Wiggly stores and after eight weeks, was sent to replace a manager who was recovering from an illness.
 From that point on, his job was temporary manager at all the owner's stores.
-After four months, Jenkins was not convinced that the grocery business would become his vocation, so he accepted a job selling real estate; he sold one house, collecting a substantial commission.
+He worked for the store for four years.
+Jenkins was not convinced that the grocery business would become his vocation, so he accepted a job selling real estate; he sold one house, collecting a substantial commission.
 However, his boss was convinced that a fortune could be made in the south Florida land boom.
 They made plans for the trip, but the wife of his boss refused to go, so Jenkins went by himself.